EvelynSubarrow/BismuthScorpion/README.md

 ### Strangebrew (1998)
 * Virus wikidot [article](http://virus.wikidot.com/strangebrew)
 * Virus Bulletin [Sept 1998](https://www.virusbulletin.com/uploads/pdf/magazine/1998/199809.pdf) (page 11)

-A proof of concept by a university student, apparently quite buggy.
-A bytecode injection style of virus, but samples seem to have been lost to time (I can't find any trace of it, anyway)
+* [source](ftp://static.zedz.net/pub/security/info/textfiles/codebreakers-vx-zine/codebreakers-4/) (Codebreakers VX Zine, 4th release)

+Widely credited as the first Java virus, written by an Australian university student, and published in the 4th release of Codebreakers VX Zine, this came with a helpful tutorial introducing readers to the Java classfile format, as well as full source code.

+The virus injects its own method into nearby .class files, apparently it was a little buggy, but the overall concept was sound.

 ### BeanHive (1999)
 * Virus Wikidot [article](http://virus.wikidot.com/beanhive)
 * Kaspersky [summary](https://threats.kaspersky.com/en/threat/Virus.Java.BeanHive/)
+* [source](ftp://static.zedz.net/pub/security/info/textfiles/codebreakers-vx-zine/codebreakers-5/) (Codebreakers VX Zine, 5th release)

-Similar mechanism to the later Nekoclient/« Fractureiser », infection is with a small stub which loads a classfile from a remote URL.
-Written by the same author as Strangebrew.
+Comparable mechanism to the later Nekoclient/« Fractureiser », although more verbose, infection is with a stub which loads a classfile from a remote URL.
+Written by the same author as Strangebrew, though the tutorial is sadly not as detailed.

+*What's that you say?
+You don't know anything about java?
+Don't worry your little head about it* - Landing Camel

 ### Handjar (No later than 2013)
 * Virus Bulletin [Dec 2013](https://www.virusbulletin.com/uploads/pdf/magazine/2013/201312.pdf) (page 15)